 - It stands out among other brands in its price range as it is one of the few affordable mesh chairs with an adjustable headrest.
 The headrest is detached from the backrest and offers a 3D adjustment of its height and angle to match your height.
-It also comes with built-in clothes hanger at the back to keep your jacket or suit in good condition.
+It also comes with a built-in clothes hanger at the back to keep your jacket or suit in good condition.

-- It has several ergonomic adjustment features, such as padded armrests can be adjusted up or down to fit your height comfortably but cannot be moved left or right.
+- It has several ergonomic adjustment features, such as padded armrests that can be adjusted up or down to fit your height comfortably but cannot be moved left or right.
 It also offers a 360-degree swivel and lockable tilt adjustment up to 145 degrees to provide you natural support in your desired position.
 It also has adjustable lumbar support that can be moved backward or forward.

-Summary: The Topsky Mesh Computer Office Chair is a good choice for people with sciatica pain on a tight budget.
-It provides the comfort, support, and pain-easing benefits of a basic ergonomic chair.
+Summary: The Topsky Mesh Computer Office Chair is a good choice for people with pain on a tight budget.
+It provides the comfort, support, and pain-easing benefits of a basic ergo chair.
 But the quality of materials and extra features cannot match the levels of high-end brands.
 It is a great chair for neck pain!